Page Contents at a Glance

 With a copy of Mind Zoom’s Subliminal Music Mixer, you can make your own recordings and be in the Subliminal MP3 Business tomorrow.
 That’s the problem!

-Finding Subliminal Audios that are backed up by authentic research and documentation is like finding a quark in the cosmos.There are exceptions, but you’ll still have to deal with another persons taste in music.
+Finding Subliminal Audios that are backed up diligent research and documentation is like finding a quark in the cosmos.There are exceptions, but you’ll still have to deal with another persons taste in music.
 Here’s one that may be worth checking out: Hypnotic Tunes.
 I can’t guarantee that you’ll like their sound, but they do have some solid research behind them.

 Subliminal Video Reviews — Visualization